 The record manager stores key-data pairs of the form (k,d) where k is a non-negative integer and d is floating point number.
 (You may assume that k and d fit in Java's int and float types.)
 All user interaction with the record manager is through a text-mode command language based on the standard-input/standard-output interface.
 The input consists of one command per line.
 The record manager reads and responds to each command in turn.
 Except for the xp command, the response to each command is also a single newline-terminated line.
-The syntax and semantics of the commands, and the desired outputs, are as follows.
-We use the symbol u to denote a single space character.
+The syntax and semantics of the commands, and the desired outputs, are outlined by Table 1.